 Used to create some of the lightest weight straight peg stakes, these don’t take well to very solid ground, and they have a tendency to break over time or in rougher uses so they should be bought when you know the ground will be mostly softer.

-These Carbon Fiber Stakes are a fantastic alternative for soft soil since they have a larger surface area they hold in the soft ground better.
+These Carbon Fiber Stakes are a fantastic alternative for soft soil since they hold a larger surface area in the soft ground better.

 These types of stakes, which feature a Carbon Fiber shaft with a metal tip and metal end cap, have the best holding power-to-weight ratio.

-Because of their thicker diameter, they are better able to grip the ground than thin titanium rods.
+Because of their thicker diameter, they can better grip the ground than thin titanium rods.

-They’re fantastic in loose soil and have also shown to be quite useful in normal dirt.
+They’re fantastic in loose soil and have also shown to be quite helpful in ordinary dirt.
 On packed dirt or rock, lay them sideways and hold them with rocks.

 Type of Tent